zzunebye/obsidian-google-liked-video/README.md

 - **Add to daily note** : Add a liked video to your daily note by clicking on the video in the sidebar.
 - **Batch update** (coming soon): Fetch all your liked videos and update the corresponding daily notes in one go.
 - **Popular videos** (coming soon) : Retrieve and display the most popular videos.
+- **Un-like videos** : Un-like a video by clicking on the video in the sidebar.

 It is inspired by the [obsidian-google-calendar](https://github.com/YukiGasai/obsidian-google-calendar) plugin.